 During the ceremony, the Premium grade Matcha is used to ensure deep flavours and natural sweetness.
 There are two primary ways to prepare ceremonial Matcha, usucha, a thin tea, or koicha, a thick premium beverage that requires around three times more of the green gold.

 Matcha tea is more than just a beverage, it is a complete sensory experience.
 For this reason, the best way to drink Matcha is from a bowl, to fully awaken the senses with its delectable aroma.

-Having said that, Matcha can also be enjoyed in a variety of ways throughout the day, whether at home, in the office, pre-workout or on the go.
+Having said that, Matcha can also be enjoyed in a variety of ways throughout the day, whether at home, in the office, pre-workout, or on the go Move Central.
 In its simplest form Matcha tea is very quick to prepare while sweetened Matcha lattes and iced Matcha options are becoming increasingly popular.
 Chefs are constantly developing creative and inviting ways to enjoy Matcha, from sweet desserts to savoury dishes.

 Whether planning a Japanese tea ceremony or wanting to quickly prepare your Matcha the authentic way, order your Matcha here.